dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner-v8.6.0.md

 ## vibrateDuration

 Returns or sets how long the vibration lasts in milliseconds.
+It only supports Android Devices with a vibrating system.
 The default value is `300` .

 ```typescript
 vibrateDuration: number